Graduate Certificate in Education (International Education)

 Units you will complete:

 EDU616 (3cp) - Teaching, Learning and Working in Culturally Diverse Environments: This unit is designed for anyone wishing to better understand what constitutes culture, and the social dynamics of culturally diverse environments.
 It addresses critical issues related to cultural diversity in education, at work and the community at large – to make one more effective and confident in intercultural interactions.

 EDN 519 (3cp) - International Education: Issues and Practices: This unit focuses on the key concepts, issues and practices surrounding international education and schools, including the impact of globalization and internationalization, and the nature of international mindedness.

 - EDN 517 (6cp) - Learning: Multiple Perspectives, Policies and Practice: This capstone unit offers an individual inquiry-based approach to learning where students critically reflect on their work, form insights on the contextual factors, policies and practices that influence it, and ultimately improve their practice.
 Students explore critical incidents related to their work from multiple perspectives, and analyse, evaluate and reflect on them via a theoretical framework.

 Graduates will be equipped to work in international schools throughout the world including International Baccalaureate schools and those schools internationalising their curriculum.

 This course has been authorised by the International Baccalaureate (IB).
-On completion, students will be eligible to receive a Teaching and Learning Certificate from the International Baccalaureate Organisation.
+On completion, students will be eligible to receive a Teaching and Learning Certaificate from the International Baccalaureate Organisation.